tips for repaying your student loans

 Work with your loan servicer if you have trouble making payments.
 If you are having trouble making payments on your federal student loans, contact your loan servicer immediately.
 The loan servicer staff will work with you to change your repayment plan or determine your eligibility for deferment or forbearance.
 With deferment, you can postpone your scheduled student loan payments for various reasons, such as unemployment, economic hardship, and student enrollment.
 If you do not meet the requirements for a deferment, you might qualify for forbearance, which permits the reduction of payments, an extension of time, or the temporary cessation of payments.
 If you stop making payments and don't obtain a deferment or forbearance, your loan could go into default, which has serious consequences that may result in court costs and tarnished credit.

 Weigh the pros and cons of consolidation.
-A consolidation loan combines multiple loans into one loan for a single monthly payment and one fixed interest rate.
+A consolidation loan combines multiple loans into one loan for a single monthly payment.
 Consolidation generally extends the repayment period, resulting in a lower monthly payment.
 However, you will pay more interest since you will be making payments for a longer period of time.
 Consider your own specific situation and weigh the pros and cons.
-Tip: Never consolidate federal loans into a private student loan because you will lose the repayment options and borrower benefits that come with federal loans.

 Take advantage of student loan forgiveness.
 Under certain circumstances, you may be able to have part or all of your student loans forgiven.
 The Public Service Loan Forgiveness program and the Teacher Loan Forgiveness program are two of the main loan forgiveness options available.
 Other options exist for volunteers, military recruits, medical personnel, etc. Some state, school, and private programs also offer loan forgiveness.
 Check with your school or loan servicer to see if you may qualify for student loan forgiveness.